Analysis: Assessing the Seahawks’ first week of free agency and where things go from here

 The pleasant surprise is the return of veteran linebacker K.J.
 Wright on a two-year deal worth up to $15 million.
 Wright detailed his contract in an interview on KJR-AM Friday, saying that he got a $5 million signing bonus, a $1.5 million salary and $1.5 million in roster bonuses for 2019 and nothing guaranteed in 2020, making it essentially a one-year deal and then a “we’ll see’’ from the Seahawks.

 Some had speculated Wright might be able to get $9-11 million a year.
-That was maybe high given that Wright will be 30 next season and played just five games in 2018 due to a knee injury required surgery.
-But it also seems like a small price to pay to keep one of the most respected players in team history around for at least another season, and a chance to end his career as a Seahawk.
+That was maybe high given that Wright will be 30 next season and played just five games in 2018 due to a knee injury that required surgery.
+But it also seems like a small price to pay to keep one of the most respected players in team history around for at least another season and a chance to end his career as a Seahawk.

 The mild surprise was the signing of kicker Jason Myers to a four-year deal worth a reported $15.45 million — the same Jason Myers the Seahawks cut last August in favor of Sebastian Janikowski when he was making just $705,000.

-But Seattle needed a new kicker after Janikowski’s struggles on the field and with injuries in 2018, and Myers was available after a breakout Pro Bowl season in which he hit 33-36 attempts.
+But Seattle needed a new kicker after Janikowski’s struggles on the field and with injuries in 2018, and Myers was available after a breakout Pro Bowl season in which he hit 33 of 36 attempts.
 Seattle will hope that season isn’t the outlier for Myers.

-As is almost always the case with free agent contracts, it also turned out the initial numbers were a little misleading with Myers getting $5.5 million guaranteed at signing and having to earn the rest, and the Seahawks able to get out of it fairly painlessly if desired after the 2020 season.
+As is almost always the case with free-agent contracts, it also turned out the initial numbers were a little misleading with Myers getting $5.5 million guaranteed at signing and having to earn the rest, and the Seahawks able to get out of it fairly painlessly if desired after the 2020 season.

 POSITIONS BEST SOLIDIFIED